Problem Description

 On Windows (with COMSOL version 6.2 and above)

-Starting with version 6.2, COMSOL Multiphysics uses the built-in trust store of the Windows operating system so all you have to do is to install the root certificate into the Windows trust store.
+Starting with version 6.2, COMSOL Multiphysics uses the built-in trust store of the Windows operating system so all you have to do is to import the root certificate into the Windows trust store.

 - Launch the built-in